Alvin Yeo: Education

-Yeo obtained his LLB from King's College London.
+Yeo obtained his LLB from King's College London in 1985.
+He was thereafter admitted to the English Bar in 1986 before being admitted to the Singapore Bar in 1987.

 Career

 Politics

 Yeo was a member of the People's Action Party.
 He served as Member of Parliament for Hong Kah GRC from 2006 to 2011, and for Chua Chu Kang GRC from 2011 to 2015.

-At the 2015 general elections, he retired from politics, with Yee Chia Hsing succeeding in his seat.
+At the 2015 general elections, he retired from politics, with Yee Chia Hsing succeeding in his seat, even as the GRC was downsized from a five member to a four member GRC.
 During his time as a Member of Parliament, he was Chairman of the Government Parliamentary Committee for Home Affairs and Law.
+Yeo has been described as a caring MP who was "the perfect gentleman" during his time in politics.

 Legal

 Yeo was called to the bar in 1988.
-In 1992, Yeo founded the law firm, WongPartnership along with Dilhan Pillay Sandrasegara, Sundaresh Menon, and Wong Meng Meng.
-In 2000, Yeo was appointed as a senior counsel, making him the youngest lawyer to be named at that time.
+In 1992, Yeo founded the law firm, WongPartnership along with Dilhan Pillay Sandrasegara, Sundaresh Menon, and Wong Meng Meng (the lawyer the firm is named after).
+In 2000, Yeo was appointed as a senior counsel, making him the youngest ever lawyer to be named at just 37 years of age.
+He had an illustrious career as a litigator, specialising in banking and corporate disputes as well as construction related matters. he also handled billion dollar and international claims in his career.
+He has been called a "giant in the legal fraternity".